What will TAMS cost? It Depends

 Student’s choices cause variations in the cost of the program per student.
 Some of the choices include:

 Estimated Cost of Attendance

 Below is an estimated cost of attendance for the purpose of providing an example.
-Again, some costs will vary depending on the student’s choices.
+Again, some costs will vary depending on the student’s choices and University price changes.